OpenSourceEconomics/epp_topics/src/epp_topics/projects/setup/screencast/script.md

 For speed reasons I think a pip install into the base env would be ok

+## Create a github repo

+- Create an empty github repo and copy the link
+- Explain that they should select to not have a license or readme

 ## Where to get help (show docs)

 [Documentation of the cookiecutter dialogue](https://econ-project-templates.readthedocs.io/en/stable/getting_started/index.html#customising-the-template-for-your-needs)